bids-standard/bids-examples/README.md

 - You can find full versions of most MRI datasets in this repository [here](https://drive.google.com/drive/u/0/folders/0B2JWN60ZLkgkMGlUY3B4MXZIZW8).
 - You can find the full version of mne_sample_data [here](https://drive.google.com/drive/folders/0B_sb8NJ9KsLUQ3BMS0dxZW5nSHM).
-- You can find the full version of brainstorm_sample_auditory [here](https://openneuro.org/datasets/ds000246/versions/00001).
+- You can find the full version of ds000246 (Brainstorm auditory tutorial) [here](https://openneuro.org/datasets/ds000246/versions/00001).
+- You can find the full version of ieeg_epilepsy (Brainstorm epileptogenicity tutorial) [here](https://openneuro.org/datasets/ds001779).

 To learn more about the Brain Imaging Data Structure (BIDS), visit http://bids.neuroimaging.io/